databricks/diviner/docs/quickstart.rst

     forecast_data = grouped_prophet_model.forecast(horizon=30, frequency="D")

-This example will parse the columns "Country" and "City", generate grouping keys, and build Prophet models for each of the combinations present in the data set:
+This example parses the columns "Country" and "City", generates grouping keys, and builds Prophet models for each of the combinations present in the data set:

-{("United Kingdom", "London"), ("France", "Paris"), ("Germany", "Munich"), ("Italy", "Rome")}
+``{("United Kingdom", "London"), ("France", "Paris"), ("Germany", "Munich"), ("Italy", "Rome")}``

-Alternatively, if we had multiple city values for each country and wished to forecast sales by country, we could have submitted ``grouping_columns = ["Country"]`` and the data would have been aggregated to the country level, building models that would have been at the country level.
+Alternatively, if we had multiple city values for each country and wished to forecast sales by country, we could have submitted ``grouping_columns = ["Country"]``; this would have aggregated data and built models at the country level.

-Following the model building, a 30 day forecast was generated (returned as a stacked consolidated Pandas DataFrame).
+Following the model building, a 30 day forecast is generated (returned as a stacked consolidated Pandas DataFrame).

 .. note::
     For more in-depth examples (including per-group parameter extraction, cross validation metrics results, and serialization),